Martchus/syncthingtray/README.md

 openSUSE packaging for further examples.

 The directory where the `*.so` file needs to be installed to, seems to differ from distribution to distribution.
-The right directory for your distribution can be queried from qmake using `qmake-qt5 -query QT_INSTALL_PLUGINS`.
+The right directory for your distribution can be queried using qmake using, e.g.
+`qmake-qt5 -query QT_INSTALL_PLUGINS` or `qmake6 -query QT_INSTALL_PLUGINS` depending on the Qt
+version.
 In doubt, just look where other Qt plugins are stored.

-Actually, the build system should be able to do that query automatically.
-It is also possible to specify the directory manually, e.g. for Tumbleweed one would add `-DQT_PLUGIN_DIR=/usr/lib64/qt5/plugins` to the CMake arguments.
+The build system is able to do that query automatically.
+In case this does not work, it is also possible to specify the directory manually, e.g. for Tumbleweed one would add `-DQT_PLUGIN_DIR=/usr/lib64/qt6/plugins` to the CMake arguments.

 ---

-Also be sure that the version of the plasma framework the plasmoid was built against is *not* newer than the version actually installed on the system.
-That can for instance easily happen when using `tumbleweed-cli` for sticking to a previous snapshot but having the latest version of the plasmoid from my home repository installed.
+Also be sure that the version of the Plasma framework the Plasmoid was built against is *not* newer than the version actually installed on the system.
+This can happen if repositories are misconfigured, e.g. when using Fedora 39 but adding the Fedora 40 repo.

 ---